 If you want to make money instead of spending it, consider a paid work placement.
 One particularly popular option is teaching English.
 While some students try to make it on their own through giving private classes, finding a network of clients can take a while to build up.
 If you need a more steady income (which you can always supplement with private classes), consider a government teaching program.
 Teaching placements in Asia, such as the Jet Programme in Japan, are particularly well-paid.
 A one-year teaching stint in Japan, for example, can pay 3.36 million yen (equivalent to about $40,000 USD).
 In Spain, in turn, you can expect to make 1,000 Euros per month through the government teaching assistant program, working only 16 hours per week.

 Students, youth, and teachers abroad should also consider using worldwide discount cards, such as ISIC, IYTC, and ITIC.
 These will give you reduced prices on flights, accommodation, train tickets, books, and many other products.
-Here is an article that explains the requirements for obtaining each of the different cards.
 While these cards are valid worldwide, be sure to inquire about country and even city-specific cards that will get you even further discounts.
 In Spain, for example, you can get up to 40% off Renfe train tickets by presenting a Carné Joven.

 What happens after my RTW trip?